kaltun-dev/pp3--tic-tac-toe/README.md

  - owner wants to create a game that is fun and and engaging to play
  - owner wants a lot of users to visit page
  - owner wants users to understand the rules of tic tac toe before users play
- - owner wants users to be aware of the diffrent ways they can win.
+ - owner wants users to be aware of the different ways they can win.
- - owner wants users to know the diffrent spots/marks and the numbers that conside with them
+ - owner wants users to know the different spots/marks and the numbers that conside with them
  - owner wants users to know when they entered an invalid input
  - owner wants users to know that game cant continue unless correct input is entered
  - owner wants users to play the game, have fun and share the game with family and friends